Skip to main content

 Memory System

-OpenClaw's memory is one of its most distinctive features — persistent context stored as local Markdown files that survive restarts, updates, and even migrations.
+OpenClaw's memory is one of its most distinctive features — persistent context stored as local Markdown files that survive restarts, updates, and migrations.
+Unlike session-based chatbot memory, OpenClaw builds a growing knowledge base that makes the agent more useful over time.

 How It Works

-Every conversation contributes to a growing knowledge base stored at ~/.openclaw/memory/:
+Every conversation contributes to a knowledge base at ~/.openclaw/memory/:

 Memory Lifecycle